web1992/read/spring/spring-reference.md

 > II.
 What’s New in Spring Framework 4.x

-- 3 New Features and Enhancements in Spring
+- 3 New Features and Enhancements in Spring  Framework 4.0
-- 4 New Features and Enhancements in Spring
+- 4 New Features and Enhancements in Spring  Framework 4.1
-- 5 New Features and Enhancements in Spring
+- 5 New Features and Enhancements in Spring  Framework 4.2
-- 6 New Features and Enhancements in Spring
+- 6 New Features and Enhancements in Spring  Framework 4.3